Security-Onion-Solutions/securityonion-docs/ssh.rst

 SSH
 ===

 Security Onion uses the latest SSH packages.
-It does not modify the default SSH configuration in ``/etc/ssh/sshd_config`` or manage it in any way with :ref:`salt`.
+It does not manage the SSH configuration in ``/etc/ssh/sshd_config`` with :ref:`salt`.
 This allows you to add any PAM modules or enable two factor authentication (2FA) of your choosing.

 Distributed Deployments
 -----------------------